 While the statements may be provided to covered individuals electronically, the IRS requires that the covered individual provide affirmative consent to receiving the specific form electronically.
 If consent is acquired with other electronic consents, the specific form must be listed in the request.
 Additionally, employers must continuously track consent revocation status.

 5. The Purpose of Section 6055: Why does the IRS need this information?

-The purpose of Section 6055 reporting is to give the IRS sufficient information to be able to identify individuals who have obtained Minimum Essential Coverage, and from where they obtained it.
+The purpose of Section 6055 reporting is to give the IRS sufficient information to be able to identify individuals who have obtained Minimum Essential Coverage, and the source of that coverage.

 The information helps determine which individuals would be qualified to obtain a premium tax credit if such individuals purchased health coverage through the state or federal marketplaces instead of through their employers.
-It also helps the IRS determine which individuals do not have Minimum Essential Coverage and therefore would be subject to the individual shared responsibility payment under Section 5000A, unless they qualified for an exemption.
+It also helps the IRS determine which individuals do not have Minimum Essential Coverage.

-Since information reporting under Section 6055 is an obligation for plan issuers and sponsors, most employers will not have to comply with Section 6055 unless they sponsor a self-insured plan.
-As we will discuss below, however, most employers will be responsible for reporting under Section 6056, including self-insured large employers, which will be required to report under both sections.
+Since information reporting under Section 6055 is an obligation for plan issuers and sponsors, most ALEs with under 300 employees will not have to comply with Section 6055 unless they sponsor a self-insured plan.
+As we will discuss below, however, all ALEs are responsible for reporting under Section 6056, meaning self-insured ALEs are required to report under both sections.
 The information required for 6056 reporting is somewhat more involved, but you may notice similarities in the information and process.

 1. Who must report under Section 6056 and to whom?